UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 the discrimination is taste-based, i.e, based on pure preference, or statistical, i.e., grounded in inference that a property has inferior quality because of the hosts’ race.
-In other words, though field experiment effectively unpacks the mechanisms of discrimination, by showing exact pathways of treatment leading to the effect, it cannot explain the internal states, which “exist only inside people’s heads.”
+In other words, though field experiment effectively unpacks the mechanisms of discrimination by showing exact pathways of treatment leading to the effect, it cannot explain the internal states, which “exist only inside people’s heads.”
-Thus, whether someone’s discriminatory behavior stems from preferences or inference can be better examined via survey methods.
+(Salganik 2017) Thus, whether someone’s discriminatory behavior stems from preference or inference can be better examined via survey methods.
 This point will be discussed in detail in the final section.

 ### Advantage of running both observational research and field experiment